satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 or servers may indeed allow standardization of analysis environments and replication of analyses for every publication.

-Including data with an article will enable a reader or reviewer not only to evaluate the quality and specificity of the data to drill down through, for example, preprocessing stages of image analysis, ????
+Including data with an article enables readers and reviewers to not only evaluate the quality and specificity of the data used by the authors of a study, but potentially to drill down through, for example, preprocessing stages of image analysis pipeline.

+This

 Relevance of code review systems